You have to recognize what things to declutter before you can clean up your home. Learn how to recognize the clutter in your home for what it is.

 It insults you…

-Things that make you feel like a failure or dredge up painful memories shouldn’t have a place in your home.
+Things that make you feel like a failure or dredge up painful memories should’t have a place in your home.
+You don’t have to keep the gifts that remind you of a hurtful relationship or the clothes that no longer fit because you’ve put on a few extra pounds.

 It causes you to procrastinate…

-The dried out paints you have to sort through so you can finally complete that craft project.
+The dried out paints you have to sort through before you can complete that craft project.
 The clothes you have to try on before dropping off the dry cleaning.
-The magazines you should put in the recycle bin so you can dust the end tables.
+The piles on the end tables that need cleared before you can dust the room.
+Take the time to get rid of the mess so you can move on and get things done.

 It inconveniences you…